NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 ## Business Problem

-Mechacar, a car manufacturer and distributor with more than 30 years of experience in the market, has seen an increasing decline in sales in the last three years.
-According to the last three years, it is expected to see a decline in revenue year over year of 8-10%.
-After conducting consumer surveys, the most important characteristic that consumers evaluate when purchasing a vehicle is performance measured in miles per gallon (mpg).
-Also, the company has seen an increase in customer warranty complaints for car suspension.
+Mechacar, a car manufacturer and distributor with more than 30 years of experience in the market.
+It has experienced a yearly 8%-10% decline in sales in the last three consecutive years.
+After conducting consumer surveys around the country, the most important characteristic that consumers evaluate when purchasing a vehicle is performance measured in miles per gallon (mpg).

 ## Purpose

 The purpose of this analysis is to help Mechacar's Manufacturing team to understand what car features impact car performance the most.
 The manufacturing team will incorporate the insights into the manufacturing process aiming to produce the best performing cars in the market, rebrand the company image, and regain market share.
-Additionally, some car suspension production lots will be analyzed for quality purposes to determine whether they are aligned with the factory requirements.

 ---